Germany: Volkswagen strikes called by trade union – DW – 12/01/2024

 The German automotive giant says it needs to restructure and reduce production capacity amid sluggish car sales that are not expected to recover to pre-pandemic levels.

-It has demanding wage cuts for workers, and has threatened plants closures and mass lay-offs as part of a major cost-cutting program.
+VW has demanded wage cuts for workers, and has threatened plants closures and mass lay-offs as part of a major cost-cutting program.

+Labor officials have promised to lead a bitter and intense struggle against any such cuts, and on Sunday promised "warning strikes" at all plants on Monday.

+"How long and how intense this dispute must go on is a matter for Volkswagen to decide at the negotiating table," said IG Metall negotiator Thorsten Gröger.
+"If necessary, this will be the toughest wage dispute Volkswagen has ever seen."

 A mandatory labor truce, which had prohibited strikes, expired on Saturday.
 Another round of negotiations is set for December 9.